google/typograms/README.md

 </body>
 ```

-A comparison with related work is available below.
+A comparison with related work is available [here](https://google.github.io/typograms/#related).

 A polyfill is available that allows you use to use it in browsers.